-This past weekend, there was an event in Waterloo, Iowa called “The Cedar Valley Pride Fest.”
-It was a day of fun activities and music for anyone who wished to participate, to demonstrate that the LGBT community is a healthy and active part of our larger community; the message is one of inclusion and to celebrate diversity.
+This past weekend, there was an annual event in Waterloo, Iowa called “The Cedar Valley Pride Fest.”
+It was two days of fun activities and music for anyone who wished to participate, to demonstrate that the LGBT community is a healthy and active part of our larger community; the message is one of inclusion and to celebrate diversity.

 There was also a small protest with a sign denouncing “Sodomy” and a few people roamed the perimeter to engage participants in a conversation about how they must repent or suffer eternal damnation.

-The protest was smaller than the year before which I should probably gauge as a good sign, but I’m not convinced that it means growing acceptance.
+The protest was smaller than last year which I should probably gauge as a good sign, but I’m not convinced that it means growing acceptance.
 I still encounter a lot of people in my travels, and witness the sentiments of many, who oppose Gay Rights, yet don’t carry placards.

 I feel no need whatsoever to explain that I am not gay, and preferred, in fact, to let my loving assailant assume that I am.
 I replied, “I don’t think you do love me.
 I think that’s just a convenient way to feel better about your hatred.
 What is it you really hate?
 Could it be because God made people all sorts of different ways and you feel vulnerable?
 My God loves me, you, that guy, that girl, just the way we are.
 And He’s fine with me eating shellfish on Sundays.”